g-duclos/scprep/README.md

 ***

 # **scprep**
-An R package for aggregating single-cell RNA-Seq data and metadata in an ExpressionSet object, along with biomaRt gene annotation, basic cell filtering and QC metric calculation.
+An R package for aggregating single-cell RNA-Seq data and metadata in ExpressionSet, Seurat, or SingleCellExperiment objects, along with biomaRt gene annotation, basic cell filtering and QC metric calculation.

+Data that may be used for testing **scprep** may be accessed via the **[scdata](https://github.com/g-duclos/scdata)** package.

+For post-processing & secondary analysis of data that has been ingested by **scprep**, this package may be coupled with **[scpost](https://github.com/g-duclos/scpost)**.

 ***